sswam/allemande/doc/guide.md

 Required parameter:
 1. Character's name

-Optional parameters (use "." for default):
+Optional parameters (use "." for default, or "-" for none):
 2. Clothing
 3. Emotion/Facial expression
 4. Age (or description of age)

-NOTE: The position is important, e.g. to specify age only:
+NOTE: The position is important, e.g. to specify default clothes, no emotion, and custom age:

-    Jily, [person "Ally" . . "baby 1 year old"], crawling [P2]
+    Jily, [person "Ally" . - "adult 40 years old"], standing [P2]

 The shortcut quality settings range from 0 (lowest, the default) to 4.

 [S2] is a good quality square image.
 [P1] is a low quality portrait image, [L4] is a very high quality landscape image, etc.

 We can do taller portrait images with e.g. [T2] and wider landscape images with e.g. [W3].

+## The Image Viewer

+If you tap an image in the chat, it will zoom to fill the window.

+- To exit the image viewer, tap near the middle of the image or press the back button.
+- Browse to other images by tapping near the left or right of the screen.
+- Toggle fullscreen by tapping near the top of the screen.
+- Zoom to fit or natural size by tapping near the bottom of the screen.
+- You can long-press to open or download an image.
+- On a computer, you can use Esc to exit, arrow keys to browse, F for fullscreen, M for zoom, and right-click or Shift/Ctrl/Alt click to open or download images.

 ## AI Vision